 Learn more about dyslexia and related learning disabilities through a variety of resources.

 What is it like to have dyslexia?
-Experience Dyslexia® is a simulation workshop that helps promote awareness and empathy.
+Experience Dyslexia® is a simulation that helps promote awareness and empathy.

 Did you know?